build-on-aws/content/posts/setting-up-vm-as-remote-development/index.md

 ## Conclusion

 There are still many kinds of use cases that you can implement using a VM as remote development.
 From running mockups for AWS services using [Localstack](https://github.com/localstack/localstack) to using a VM as [Gitlab runner](https://docs.gitlab.com/runner/).

-The flexibility offered by VMs and configuration using the AWS CDK provides a variety of opportunities to implement use cases to support your development workflow remotely.
+The flexibility offered by VMs and configuration using CDK provides a variety of opportunities to implement use cases to support your development workflow remotely.

 What's your use case?
-Or if there's something I forgot to say, let's discuss it in the comments column.
+Or if there's something I forgot, let's discuss it in the comments below.

 Happy building!
 — Donnie